Q. What are the meal plan choices for students living in the residence halls?

 Students can purchase commuter meal plans online.
 Commuter Meal Plans may be charged to a WMU student account, or purchased online with a MasterCard®, Visa® or Discover® credit card.
 To pay by cash or check, students should come to the Dining Services office located in theBernhard Center, room 161.

 Q. What is available to students that have food allergies or other special dietary needs?

-A. With the many choices offered in Dining Services, almost all special needs can be met.
+A. With the many choices offered in Dining Services, almost all special dietary needs can be met.
 Given the unique needs of students with special dietary needs, individual consultation is encouraged.
-For assistance or guidance with food choices, ask to speak with the Dining Manager or call the dietitian at 387-4846.
+For assistance or guidance with food choices, ask to speak with the dining manager or call the dietitian at (269) 387-4888.

 Q. What arrangements can be made if a student is sick and cannot come to the dining hall?